aniasobo/tech-test-bank/README.md

 ### To run tests

-1. in the project directory, run `bundle install`
+1. In the project directory, run `bundle install`
-2. run `rspec` - should also display test coverage
+2. Run `rspec` - should also display test coverage
 3. To run linting: run `rubocop`
-4. in case of an error, make sure the top line in `bank.rb` is not commented out

 ## Functionality